February 21, 2020

 BIG TOWN SCANDAL (1948)

 This fifty-eight-minute Pine-Thomas Production for Medallion Pictures Corporation was released by Paramount Pictures.
 With three films in 1947, this is the last of four based on the long-running radio drama series, “Big Town,” and garnered a revised title when premiered on television.
 All four entries starred Philip Reed and Hillary Brooke, as the newspaper’s editor and reporter, respectively.
 This was not filmed in the early Forties and then held back for release.
-But it looks like it.
+But it seems like it.
 It moves along well enough but it is an outdated view of juveniles and how basketball was played.
 You will also witness some of the most unbelievable back-screen in-car footage since the Keystone Cops.
-This final entry, with its highly improbable ending, addresses juveniles who have found themselves on the cul-de-sac of life's road.
+This entry, with its highly improbable ending, addresses juveniles who find themselves on the cul-de-sac of life's road.

 Brooke volunteers Reed to take custody of the boys.
 He balks initially but an organized team sport might provide needed discipline for the kids.
 Fortunately, Reed is an avid basketball player and coaching is his assignment.
 Volunteers convert the second floor of a dormant building into a gym of sorts.
 During the initial practice, Brooke provides a surely dated commentary about Reed wearing a sweater.
 It went beyond my understanding.
 Maybe men did not typically wear a sweater without a shirt underneath.
 Perhaps a crew neck sweater was a major faux pas when coaching or a sweater was only meant for female pinups.
 Reed is unable to hear Brooke’s off-the-cuff remarks yet she is within earshot of two colleagues.
 She teasingly says, “Nothing like a sweater to bring out the ham in a man, is there?”
-One colleague replies, staring in space, all dreamy-like, “I wouldn’t know.
+One colleague replies, staring into space, all dreamy-like, “I wouldn’t know.
 My wife never wears it.”

 Twenty-two-year-old Stanley Clements is some sort of a teenager and the savvy leader of the “wayward five.”
-The group is arrested for the theft at a sporting goods store with skewered intentions for starting a team sport on their own, figuring no one would notice the brand new equipment.
+The group is arrested for the theft at a sporting goods store with skewered intentions for starting a team sport on their own, figuring no one would notice the brand-new equipment.
 Some notable actors in the gang are Darryl Hickman, Carl “Alfalfa” Switzer, Tommy Bond—the first Jimmy Olsen from the “Superman” serials—and the lesser-known Roland Dupree.
 Given any gang's use of slang, Bond's nickname among the other four is “dum-dum.”
 No cruelty intended.
 The birth defect was commonly referred to then as “deaf and dumb.”
 Deaf as in the inability to hear but not dumb as in stupid.
 Simply the inability to speak, as in “struck dumb.”
 Bond regularly plays basketball using hand signals with the other team members.
 Hats off to the screenwriter or producer for including such a character and making him a positive character in the film.
 He provides a benefit after the championship game, too.

 Clements has big-town dreams of owning expensive things after his basketball rehab and generally going astray.
 He has a history with a gangster, played by John Phillips.
 He entices Clements into stealing furs stored in the garage below the gym.
 Savvy Clements wants a cut of the profits.
 After his cut is actually cut, he wants to part company with Phillips.
 Not that easy.
 However, if he throws some games, he will receive kickbacks for his lack of effort.

-With the championship game on the line, Clements ignores the gangster’s threats and wins the game in the closing second with a one-handed thrust while falling to the court.
-Right after taking a bullet for the team.
+after taking a bullet for the team.
 Somehow.
 From a seated position and a gun under an overcoat on his lap, one might wonder how the gangster could possibly hit anything smaller than a milk truck.
 The shot only wounds Clements.
 Ironically, his team is named the “Big Shots.”

 No comments: